 Segment Your Lists to Personalize Their Experiences

-For example, if you know one of your target audiences struggles juggling tasks, you can tailor your messaging to touch on that pain point.
+For example, if one of your target audiences struggles with juggling tasks, you can tailor your messaging to touch on that pain point.
 One method to ensure you segment by the right buyer persona is to include questions on your landing page forms that relate to your personas.

 Optimize Your Landing Pages

-Similar to your website pages, you can utilize HubSpot’s smart content to tailor your landing page to your personas.
+Like your website pages, you can utilize HubSpot’s smart content to tailor your landing page to your personas.
 With its machine learning capabilities, you’ll be able to display relevant messaging to the correct persona.

-BONUS: Combine Your Personas with Lifecycle Stages
+Combine Your Personas with Lifecycle Stages

 Lifecycle stages show how far along someone is in your company’s sales cycle.
 By adding this element to your efforts, along with your buyer personas, you can create content for the right people at the right time.
-Hopefully, this hyper-targeted strategy will move them to the finish line of your sales cycle much quicker!
+Hopefully, this hyper-targeted strategy will move them to the finish line of your sales cycle much quicker.

 What Else Do I Need to Know?

-At LyntonWeb, we recognize that buyer persona creation is no easy feat.
+At Lynton, we recognize that buyer persona creation is no easy feat.
 We’ve helped several companies create and market to their personas.
 If you would like more information or direct help, contact us today.